minimagick/minimagick/README.md

   config.logger = Logger.new($stdout) # where to log IM commands
   config.cli_prefix = nil # add prefix to all IM commands config.cli_env = {} # environment variables to set for IM commands
-end
+  config.restricted_env = false # when true, block IM commands from accessing system environment variables other than those in cli_env end
 ```